 Did your loved one suffer fatal injuries in a car accident in Edgewood?
 Are you feeling devastated and wondering how you can make the liable party pay for the emotional and financial havoc they’ve wreaked on your family?

-If so, an Edgewood fatal car accident lawyer at the Law Offices of Adam M. Smallow could help you get the justice and compensation you need to move forward.
+If so, an Edgewood car accident lawyer at the Law Offices of Adam M. Smallow could help you get the justice and compensation you need to move forward.
 We can explain more about how you could hold the at-fault party accountable during a free initial consultation.
+For more information contact out Edgewood personal injury lawyer.

 What Causes Fatal Car Accidents in Edgewood?